 Have You Been Arrested?

-year prison sentence.
-However, if serious bodily injury occurred during
+prison sentence. ' However, if serious bodily injury occurred during the

-illegally.
-However, in regard to the United States legal system, there’s
+in regard to the United States legal system, there's a difference

-a difference between robbery, theft, and burglary.
-Each is a distinct
+between robbery, theft, and burglary.
+Each is a distinct crime that will

 Theft is legally defined as the stealing of property from someone without

 any threat of physical violence.
 Also note that larceny is the same thing